 I am a research assistant professor at the Perelman School of Medicine at the University of Pennsylvania, in the Department of Biochemistry and Biophysics.
-I work with Gregory Van Duyne, using structural and biophysical methods like X-ray crystallography, small angle scattering, analytical ultracentrifugation, and light scattering to study large macromolecular assemblies that underlie basic biology and the molecular basis of disease.
+I use structural and biophysical methods like X-ray crystallography, small angle scattering, analytical ultracentrifugation, and light scattering to study large macromolecular assemblies that underlie basic biology and the molecular basis of disease.
 I currently direct the Johnson Foundation Structural Biology and Biophysics Core Facility here at Penn.

-I have been at Penn for the past 22 years, not only as an undergraduate and graduate student, but also postdoctoral fellow and now research scientist.
-I currently reside in South Jersey with my wife of 17 years and my two children (12 and 9), along with two dogs and two cats.
+I have been at Penn for the past 26 years, not only as an undergraduate and graduate student, but also postdoctoral fellow and now research scientist.
+I currently reside in South Jersey with my wife of 21 years and my two children (16 and 13), along with three dogs.
 My wife is an emergency veterinarian at Mount Laurel Animal Hospital.

 In addition to my science cap, I also wear a musical one as part of the directorship of the University of Pennsylvania Band.
 I am an avid music arranger and Penn basketball fan.
 In addition to the undergraduate mission, I spearhead the group’s community and high school outreach efforts, including the summer band camp and high school honor bands.

 The AIDS pandemic has infected and killed tens of millions of people worldwide over the past 25 years.
 Hence, the design of effective pharmacological treatments remains of paramount importance.
 HIV’s genome encodes three enzymes: reverse transcriptase (RT), protease (PR), and integrase (IN).
 Because integration of viral cDNA into the host genome is critical to the retroviral life cycle and since there are no known cellular enzymes that closely resemble IN in sequence or function, inhibitors of IN have the potential to be relatively nontoxic and very effective.